 Grounded in a core commitment to the liberal arts and sciences central to the University's mission, the graduate program in liberal studies aims to liberate in the classic sense of that term.
 It reaches out to those who want a rich and satisfying intellectual experience, as well as enhancement of their analytical and communication skills.
 Its subject matter is the whole spectrum of the modern American experience, as well as the roots of that experience as we discover them in other times and cultures.
 Areas of study include, but are not limited to, literature, business, economics, the arts, politics, philosophy, science, sociology, intellectual and social history.
 Although the program is not practitioner-oriented and does not inevitably lead to a doctorate, liberal studies graduates often discover career benefits-in the development of the Jesuit ideal eloquentia perfecta-as well as personal satisfaction and enrichment.

 Classes are held on the Baltimore, Columbia, and Timonium Campuses.
 Inquiries and questions can be sent to email@example.com.

-Applications may be submitted at any time and are reviewed on a rolling basis throughout the year.
+At the discretion of the department, applications will continue to be reviewed after the deadline on a space available basis.
 The Admission Committee considers most favorably those graduates who maintained at least a B (3.000) average during the final two years of college.
-A personal interview is required of all admitted students.
 Students who have been accepted will be notified in writing and assigned an advisor to help them work out a program of study.
 While students may be accepted after an application deadline has passed, course availability cannot be guaranteed.